-Your Monitoring Officer has statutory responsibility for the implementation of the Code of Conduct, and you are encouraged to seek advice from your Monitoring Officer on any matters that may relate to the Code of Conduct.
+The Monitoring Officer has statutory responsibility for the implementation of the Codeof Conduct, and you are encouraged to seek advice from the Monitoring Officer on any matters that may relate to the Code of Conduct.
 Town and parish councillors are encouraged to seek advice from their Clerk, who may refer matters to the Monitoring Officer.